Fostering Collective Discourse: A Distributed Role-Based Approach to Online News Commenting: Results

 \subsubsection{Argument Strength}

 We next examined argument strength using the Supported-Claim Ratio (SCR), defined as the proportion of claims accompanied by at least one supporting premise or piece of evidence.
 Sentences were labeled (claim, premise, evidence, other) via zero-shot classification with facebook/bart-large-mnli, and SCR was computed at the level of individual participants within conditions.
 Mixed-effects linear models with participant random intercepts and article variance components indicated a baseline mean of 0.228 and 0.153 under system, yielding a significant decrease ($\beta$ = $-$0.075, SE = 0.027, 95\% CI [$-$0.128, $-$0.021]).
-These findings suggest that although the system may have stimulated participants to produce more claims overall, these claims were less frequently supported with explicit reasoning or evidence.
-This pattern points to a trade-off: system support broadened engagement in claim-making but at the expense of argumentative robustness.
+Accordingly, these results do not support H3, indicating that the structured participation did not translate into stronger explicit evidence-based reasoning.